ravi20930/mail-auto-reply/readme.md

    The application will check your Gmail account for new unread emails in an interval defined in the cron-job in app.js, by default it is set to 5 minutes.
 When a new email is received, it will automatically send a predefined reply to the sender and mark the email as read.

+   Also you can see all the emails which are automatically replied under AUTO_REPLIED_MAILS label.

    You can customize the reply message and other settings like number of emails you want to reply (by default it is set to 5, so it will auto-reply the 5 latest unread emails) by modifying the code in the `app.js` file.